Your home may be repossessed if you do not keep up repayments on your mortgage

 Once you have made an offer on a property, you can make a formal mortgage application.
 If you decide to use my services I will act as the point of contact between you and your lender, smoothing the process out, chasing up any outstanding paperwork and generally hurrying the mortgage application along.

 The lender will look at various criteria, including the property you wish to purchase, the amount you wish to borrow, your credit history and your employment status.
 Annual income and bank accounts.
-I will find you to the best lenders to fit your circumstances and will always try to get you the most competitive rates and best possible deals available.
+I will find you to the right lenders to fit your circumstances and will always try to get you the most competitive rates and most suitable deals available.
 I will complete the application and submit it for you.

 Step four – The valuation